kaapana/kaapana/docs/source/build_kaapana.rst

 The easiest way to get started is to have access to a container registry with **already built containers** for Kaapana.
 This is comparable to a binary of regular software projects.
 **OR**
-You could also request for Kaapana binaries directly to one of our developers.
-They should provide you with:
+you could also request for Kaapana binaries directly to one of our developers.
+They should provide you with a tarball with the build docker containers.

-   - a compressed binary file
-   - a registry link which you will need further during platform installation If you **have access** to the binaries from any of the above 2 ways, you can continue with **step 3**.
+If you **have access** to the binaries from any of the above 2 ways, you can continue with **step 3**.

 If you **don't** have access to the Kaapana binaries directly, then you need to build them yourself first.